flavio-santos-ti/FDS/FDS.DbLogger.PostgreSQL/README.md

 ## 🚀 Usage

+### 🛠️ Setup: Using AddDbLogger with Configuration

+You can register the audit logger using a connection string from your configuration files (e.g., appsettings.json) and provide a fallback value:

 ### **Logging a Create Event**
 Use `LogCreateAsync()` to log the creation of an entity, capturing relevant request and response data.